Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

-where $n$ is the number of cycles per repeated pattern as shown Fig.~\ref{fig4}(a) and Fig.~\ref{fig4}(b).
-We believe that this observation is a significant step toward the fully understanding of the damping behaviour in this scenario.
+where $n$ is the number of cycles per repeated pattern as shown Fig.~\ref{fig4}(a) for \textit{SCS} and Fig.~\ref{fig4}(b) for \textit{ACS}.
+A theoretical explanation for this behaviour remains an open question, but future work might reveal the underlying mechanism.